Paul Henreid

-Paul Henreid (January 10, 1908 – March 29, 1992) was an Austrian-American actor, director, producer, and writer.
-He is best remembered for several film roles during the Second World War, including Capt.
+Paul Georg Julius Freiherr von Hernreid, Ritter von Wasel-Waldingau (January 10, 1908 – March 29, 1992) was an Austrian and American actor and filmmaker.
+He had a successful stage and film career in German-language productions, before moving to Great Britain and the United States as a refugee from Nazi Germany.
+Some of his best-known film roles included Capt.
 Karl Marsen in Night Train to Munich (1940), Victor Laszlo in Casablanca (1942) and Jerry Durrance in Now, Voyager (1942).

+After the Second World War, Henreid was blacklisted by the House Committee on Un-American Activities (HUAC) and worked mainly in independent films and in Europe.
+He eventually returned to Hollywood in 1954.

-Early life
+Early life and education

 Paul Henreid was born on January 10, 1908, as Paul Georg Julius Freiherr von Hernreid Ritter von Wasel-Waldingau in Trieste, then part of the Austro-Hungarian Empire.
-He was the son of Maria-Luise (Lendecke) and Karl Alphons Hernreid, a financial adviser to Emperor Franz Joseph I. Born as Carl Hirsch, Karl von Hernreid converted from Judaism to Catholicism in 1904 due to anti-semitism in Austria-Hungary, although that didn’t save his son being persecuted as a Jew by the Nazis in the 1930s.
+He was the son of Maria-Luise (Lendecke) and Karl Alphons Hernreid, a financial adviser to Emperor Franz Joseph I. Born as Carl Hirsch, Karl von Hernreid converted from Judaism to Catholicism in 1904 due to anti-semitism in Austria-Hungary, although that did not save his son being persecuted as a Jew by the Nazis in the 1930s.

 Paul von Henreid trained for the theatre in Vienna, over his family's objections, attending the Theresianische Akademie.
 During this time, he worked at a publishing house while attending school.
 Karl died in 1916.
 The family fortune had dwindled by the time his son graduated from the Akademie.